rwieruch/blog_robinwieruch_content/blog/web-applications/index.md

 The rise of [single-page applications (SPAs)](https://en.wikipedia.org/wiki/Single-page_application) after 2010 made JavaScript popular.
 But I am getting ahead of myself.
 Prior to this era, websites were mainly made with HTML plus CSS and only a sprinkle of JavaScript.
 The little JavaScript was used for animations or DOM manipulations (e.g. removing, adding, modifying of HTML elements), but not much beyond this.
 And [jQuery](https://en.wikipedia.org/wiki/JQuery) was one of the most popular libraries to perform such tasks.

-But who would have thought that entire applications could be build with JavaScript?
+But who would have thought that entire applications could be built with JavaScript?
 A few of the earlier libraries/frameworks to write single-page applications in JavaScript were Knockout.js, Ember.js, and Angular.js; while React.js and Vue.js were released later.
 Most of them are still very active to this day in modern web applications.

 Prior to single-page applications, a browser would request the HTML file and all linked files from a web server for a website.
 If a user happens to navigate from page (e.g. /home) to page (e.g. /about) within the same domain (e.g. mywebsite.com), there would be *a new request to the web server for every navigation*.